EcoNet-NZ/inaturalist-to-cams/README.md

 ### Example

 For iNaturalist observation 8469298:
-- Has a 'Date controlled' field with value "2025-10-10" and user_id 2589539
+- Has a 'Date controlled' field with value "2025-10-10" and user_id 2589539 (nigel_charman)
 - Has no 'Date of status update' field
+- Result:
-- Result: RecordedBy = "2589539" (from Date controlled field user_id)
+  - RecordedByUserId = "2589539" (from Date controlled field user_id)
+  - RecordedByUserName = "nigel_charman" (from Date controlled field username)
   - RecordedDate = observation's updated_at timestamp

-If neither date field had values, it would fall back to the observation's user ID (59208).
+For iNaturalist observation 319441806 (no Date controlled/Status update fields):
+- Falls back to observation user: 138584 (keiths)
+- Result:
+  - RecordedByUserId = "138584" (observation user_id)
+  - RecordedByUserName = "keiths" (observation username)

 **Note**: The `user_id` in observation field values represents the user who last updated that field, which is exactly what we need for tracking field updates.